 In addition, avoid installing and using 'apps', 'features', 'widgets', 'plug-ins', etc. If you must use an 'app', read the terms of service first and understand the permissions it will require.
 What appears to be a simple enhancement may actually compromise your security, and that of your friends.

-Determining if a Web Site is Reputable
+How to Determine if a Web Site is Not Reputable

 If you believe the company/organization/individual is reputable but the website you are on doesn't appear so, you may be a victim of criminals that take advantage of domain name misspellings.
-If in question, search for the website using a popular search engine, such as "Google", and follow reputable links from there being careful not to use links found in advertisements.
+If in question, search for the website using a popular search engine, such as "Google" and follow reputable links from there, being careful not to use links found in advertisements.

 If you find yourself on a website that isn't reputable - especially if it pops up a message that your computer is infected with viruses and requires immediate attention - leave the website, or close your Internet browser and re-open it.
 If you cannot close the website for any reason, restart your computer immediately using any means necessary.